 - EAWA only applies to U.S. companies that received covered funding and want to hire new H-1B workers.

 - The normal exception to the H-1B dependent employer requirements that an H-1B nonimmigrant is exempt from the dependency calculation if the individual earns a salary of at least $60,000 or has a master’s degree or higher is not applicable to companies that have received covered funding.

 - An H-1B nonimmigrant is a alien who comes to the United States temporarily to work in a specialty occupation.
 A specialty occupation position is one that generally requires a bachelor’s degree or higher and specialized knowledge.

-For more information please see the link to the left for H-1B Specialty Occupations under Temporary Workers.
+For more information, see the H-1B Specialty Occupations page.

 How EAWA Applies to H-1B Hires